 cientists worldwide warn that we must limit the warming of the Earth to 1.5°C to avoid the worst impacts from climate change.5 Despite this, July 2019 was the hottest month ever recorded on earth.
-Based on the latest science, the global community is increasingly less likely to reach this target.

-Today, Tel Aviv-Yafo's subtropical Mediterranean climate is influenced by two dynamic factors: the Mediterranean Sea and urbanization.
-During the summer, it is hot and humid, with a daily maximum temperature of around 30°C. Relative humidity can reach 95% during August.
+Based on the latest science, the global community is increasingly less likely to reach this target.6 dynamic factors: the Mediterranean Sea and urbanization.
+During the summer, it is hot and humid, with a daily maximum temperature of around 30°C and relative humidity reaching 95% during August.7